k9mail/k9mail.app/documentation/security.md

 We currently support the following secure authentication methods

-* Client-side SSL certificates
+* Client-side TLS certificates
 * CRAM-MD5 encryption (the most common form)

-We support both the STARTTLS and running over SSL.
-We review our <a href="/documentation/security/ssl.html">SSL protocols and ciphers</a> in response to recent attacks.
+We support both the STARTTLS and running over TLS.
+We review our <a href="/documentation/security/ssl.html">TLS protocols and ciphers</a> in response to recent attacks.

 ## Encryption